mozilla/policy-templates/README.md

+**IMPORTANT**: This file is in active development along with the policies in Firefox.
+To get the policy information that corresponds to a specific release, go to https://github.com/mozilla/policy-templates/releases.

 Policies can either be specified using the Group Policy templates or by creating a file called `policies.json`.
 On Windows, create a directory called `distribution` where the EXE is located and place the file there.
 On Mac, the file goes into `Firefox.app/Contents/Resources/distribution`.
 On Linux, the file goes into `firefox/distribution`, where `firefox` is the installation directory for firefox, which varies by distribution.

 The content of the JSON file should look like this: